apache/pulsar/site2/docs/helm-deploy.md

   local_storage: false
 ```

-If you want to use local persistent volumes as the persistent storage for Helm release, you can install a local storage provisioner and include `--set volumes.local_storage=true` in the `helm install` command.
-See [Install storage provisioner](#install-storage-provisioner) for more details.

 :::note

 Before installing the production instance of Pulsar, ensure to plan the storage settings to avoid extra storage migration work.
 Because after initial installation, you must edit Kubernetes objects manually if you want to change storage settings.